Marine steam engine: Compound

-A compound engine is a steam engine that operates cylinders through more than one stage, at different pressure levels.
 Compound engines were a method of improving efficiency.
-Until the development of compound engines, steam engines used the steam only once before they recycled it back to the boiler.
-A compound engine recycles the steam into one or more larger, lower-pressure second cylinders first, to use more of its heat energy.
+Until the development of compound engines, steam engines used the steam only once before it was recycled back to the boiler.
+A compound engine first recycles the steam into one or more larger, lower-pressure secondary cylinders, to use more of its heat energy.
 Compound engines could be configured to increase either a ship's economy or its speed.
 Broadly speaking, a compound engine can refer to a steam engine with any number of different-pressure cylinders—however, the term usually refers to engines that expand steam through only two stages, i.e., those that operate cylinders at only two different pressures (or "double-expansion" engines).

 Note that a compound engine (including multiple-expansion engines, see below) can have more than one set of variable-pressure cylinders.
 For example, an engine might have two cylinders operating at pressure x and two operating at pressure y, or one cylinder operating at pressure x and three operating at pressure y.
 What makes it compound (or double-expansion) as opposed to multiple-expansion is that there are only two pressures, x and y.

 The first compound engine believed to have been installed in a ship was that fitted to Henry Eckford by the American engineer James P. Allaire in 1824.
 However, many sources attribute the "invention" of the marine compound engine to Glasgow's John Elder in the 1850s.
 Elder made improvements to the compound engine that made it safe and economical for ocean-crossing voyages for the first time.

+To fully realise their benefits, marine compound engines required boiler pressures higher than the limit imposed by the United Kingdom's Board of Trade, who would only allow 25 psi.
+The shipowner and engineer Alfred Holt was able to persuade the authorisation of higher boiler pressures, launching SS Agamemnon in 1865, with boilers running at 60 psi.
+The combination of higher boiler pressures and a compound engine gave a significant increase in fuel efficiency, so allowing steamships to outcompete sail on the route from the UK to China, even before the opening of the Suez Canal in 1869.